adambraimbridge/prometheus-biz-ops-service-discovery/README.md

 We run this process in the same ECS cluster as Prometheus, writing the configuration file to EFS.

-Ensure you set the `BIZ_OPS_API_KEY` environment variable.
-You can get a key by running `/get-developer-apikey Biz Ops API p` in slack.
+Ensure you set the `BIZ_OPS_API_KEY` environment variable (see https://github.com/Financial-Times/biz-ops-api for details).

 Prometheus then loads this file with the following configuration, watching and updating on any changes.